 China’s large-scale rural-to-urban migration has affected more than 60 million left-behind children.
-This paper proposes several migration policies that are aimed at improving these children’s cognitive achievements and quantifies the impacts of these policies prior to their implementation.
-I develop a model of household migration that embeds a child’s cognitive skill formation process.
-By exploiting income variation using data from the China Family Panel Studies, I directly evaluate the policy impacts via a nonparametric matching estimator.
+This paper proposes several migration policies that are aimed at improving left-behind children’s cognitive achievements.
+To quantify the impacts of these policies prior to implementation, I develop a model of household migration that embeds a child’s cognitive skill production function.
+By exploiting income variation using data from the China Family Panel Studies, I directly estimate the policy impacts via a nonparametric matching estimator.
+The proposed estimation strategy is based on the solution to the structural model and does not require the estimation of the full model.
 Counterfactual experiments suggest that a non-migration subsidy is most effective in improving children’s cognitive achievements when it targets low-income families and younger children.
-When associated with middle school graduation, the policy-induced test score change lifts the probability of graduation by 8.6% for children from low-income households.
+When associated with middle school graduation, the policy-induced change in cognitive achievements translates into an 8.6 percentage points increase in graduation rate for children from low-income households.

 Peers and friends are among the most influential social forces affecting adolescent behavior.
 In this paper, we investigate peer effects on post-high school career decisions and on school choice.
 We define peers as students who are in the same classes and social clubs and measure peer effects as spatial dependence among them.
 Utilizing recent development in spatial econometrics, we formalize a spatial multinomial choice model in which individuals are spatially dependent in their preferences.
 We estimate the model via Pseudo Maximum Likelihood using data from the Texas Higher Education Opportunity Project.
 We do find that individuals are positively correlated in their career and college preferences and examine how such dependencies impact decisions directly and indirectly as peer effects are allowed to reverberate through the social network in which students reside.

 Work in Progress